ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 ### Other methods

-- Added the *sParaTab- and *sParaNewLine- parameters to the Api/ReplaceTextSmart method of Text document API.
+- Added the *sParaTab* and *sParaNewLine* parameters to the Api/ReplaceTextSmart method of Text document API.
 - Added the ApiInlineLvlSdt/GetParentParagraph method to Text document API.
-- Removed the *ApiShape/GetDocContent- method from Spreadsheet API.
+- Removed the *ApiShape/GetDocContent* method from Spreadsheet API.

 ## Version 7.0